 An Honorary Member - a person whom the Company may wish to honour for distinguished service in the cause of cycling may be appointed by the Board of the Company as an Honorary Member provided that there shall not be more than twenty such at any one time.
 An Honorary member is appointed for life or until he resigns, retires or is removed as hereinafter provided.

-Honorary Members shall have the right to attend and at the discretion of the chair to speak at, general meetings of the Company but shall not form part of the quorum or have the right to vote.
+Honorary Members shall have the right to attend and at the discretion of the chair to speak at, general meetings of the Company but shall not form part of the quorum or have the right to vote except when they are nominated as delegates from an affiliated club.

 UN-ATTACHED MEMBERS

-An Un-Attached Member - a private individual not being a member of an Affiliated Club who, wishing to be affiliated to the Company, shall pay an annual subscription determined by the Annual General Meeting from time to time.
+An Un-Attached Member - a private individual not being a member of an Affiliated Club who, wishing to be affiliated to the Company shall pay an annual subscription determined by the Annual General Meeting from time to time.

 Un-Attached Members shall have the right to attend at general meetings of the Company but not the right to vote.
 At the discretion of the Chair an Un-Attached Member may speak at general meetings.